 "We do not expect doctors to leave patients without treatment, but we also don't expect them to provide care without regard to the risks to themselves or others.
 This pandemic is an unprecedented challenge in which clinicians are understandably balancing the imperative to provide care with their own fears."

-The GMC guidance goes on to address the question of whether doctors will face criticism if they refuse to treat a patient and states “If a concern was raised with us about a doctor refusing to treat a patient because of their concerns about inadequate PPE, we would need to look at the specifics and manner of that refusal, as we would with any other concern referred to us.”
+The GMC guidance goes on to address the question of whether doctors will face criticism if they refuse to treat a patient: "If a concern was raised with us about a doctor refusing to treat a patient because of their concerns about inadequate PPE, we would need to look at the specifics and manner of that refusal, as we would with any other concern referred to us."

 - whether treatment can be delayed, or provided by another team

-- what course of action is likely to result in the least harm in the circumstances
+- what course of action is likely to result in the least harm

 - whether alternative actions or additional steps can be taken to minimise the risk of transmission